-Watch video: How to use a light meter (and don't trust the camera meter!)
+Watch video: How to use a light meter for photography

-Before you start taking any photographs, you need to work out the right exposure for your pictures.
-Your camera has a built-in meter for this purpose, so why do many photographers buy an expensive handheld meter?
+You're ready to start taking pictures but, before you start clicking the shutter, you need to work out the correct exposure for your photographs.
+The question is, when your camera has a built-in meter for this purpose, why do so many photographers and professionals buy an dedicated handheld meter?

-The answer is simple: a handheld light meter gives an empirical reading of the actual light, whereas a camera meter gives a misleading reading of the reflected light.
+The answer is simple: the best light meters give an empirical reading of the actual light in your frame, whereas a camera meter gives a misleading reading of the reflected light.